neelkamath/kwikipedia/README.md

 ### New Releases

 Bump the `version` in `build.gradle.kts`, add a [Changelog entry](CHANGELOG.md), and commit to the `master` branch.
-CI/CD is setup so that if the tests pass, the new package will be uploaded to Bintray, and a new GitHub release will be created.
+CI/CD is setup so that if the tests pass, the new package will be uploaded to Bintray, a new GitHub release will be created, and the new documentation will be hosted.

 ### Installation